 Prerequisites

-Diagnosis: Establish diagnosis of alcohol withdrawal using DSM-5 criteria.
+Diagnosis: Establish probable diagnosis of alcohol withdrawal using DSM-5 or ICD-11 .
 It is crucial to rule out other medical conditions that can mimic withdrawal, such as sepsis, metabolic disturbances, or intracranial events.

 BAL (Blood Alcohol Level): While not a contraindication to starting treatment, it is preferable to begin dosing when the BAL is low or falling (e.g., < 0.1 g/dL).
 This helps differentiate symptoms of intoxication from true withdrawal.